bytexd23-alt/Carousell-Image-Downloader/README.md

 - Can't download image if same runtime.
     - Additional Fix for now : Press "X" button (Close) or Alt+F4.
 And open it again to download another link.
     Again, I will hopefully fix this.
+- Exit doesn't do anything (See Additional Fix)
 - Send at Issues tab you find any.
 Thanks

 # Using the App